theonlydaleking/typescript-tute/readme.md

 These are build by random developers and usually install a `index.d.ts` which will be a bunch of definitions.

 The nice thing about this is that it gives you a cmd+click option to go see what the functionality is.
 This can be used as a type of documentation.

+Sometimes the type definition files are actually _more_ updated than the documentation.

 ## Catching errors